Can Lyme Disease Cause Stomach Pain and GI Symptoms in Children?

 - Constipation or diarrhea

 These symptoms are not specific to Lyme disease.
-However, they may occur alongside fatigue, dizziness, brain fog, palpitations, or temperature sensitivity.
+However, they can appear as part of a broader symptom pattern that includes fatigue, dizziness, brain fog, palpitations, temperature intolerance, or sensory sensitivity.

-In clinical practice, gastrointestinal symptoms are not uncommon in patients with Lyme disease who also have autonomic dysfunction.
+In my clinical practice, gastrointestinal symptoms are not unusual in patients with Lyme disease who also have dysautonomia.

-Children may describe nausea, abdominal pain, or irregular bowel habits without a clear gastrointestinal diagnosis.
+Children and adults may describe stomach pain, nausea, irregular bowel habits, appetite changes, or feeling unwell after meals without a clear primary gastrointestinal explanation.

-In these cases, symptoms often reflect impaired regulation rather than structural disease.
+In these cases, symptoms may reflect impaired autonomic regulation rather than structural gastrointestinal disease.

-A pediatric case report described a child whose initial symptom of Lyme neuroborreliosis was severe abdominal pain.
-Routine testing was unrevealing.
-Over time, neurologic symptoms emerged, and Lyme disease was confirmed.
+A case report published in the Italian Journal of Pediatrics described a 9-year-old boy whose first major symptom of Lyme neuroborreliosis was severe abdominal pain.
+Routine gastrointestinal testing was unrevealing.

-This suggests abdominal pain can rarely reflect nerve involvement rather than primary gastrointestinal disease.
+This case is important because abdominal pain may rarely reflect radicular nerve involvement rather than primary gastrointestinal disease.

 Rare Does Not Mean Irrelevant

-Most children with abdominal pain do not have Lyme disease.
-And most children with Lyme disease do not present with isolated GI symptoms.
+The pediatric abdominal pain case should not be overinterpreted.
+Most children with stomach pain do not have Lyme disease, and most children with Lyme disease do not present with isolated abdominal pain.

 When to Think More Broadly

-Lyme disease may be worth considering when GI symptoms occur alongside:
+Lyme disease may deserve consideration when gastrointestinal symptoms occur alongside:

 - Fatigue or reduced stamina